LatorreDev/Free-And-open-Software-for-Game-Development/README.md

 The free and online editor for your animated sprites & pixel art

 * **InkScape**
-A powerful vector grahics editor
+A powerful vector graphics editor

 * **Font Forge**
 Powerful and FOSS font editor